kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Sexual arousal

-- I head off to France.
+- I head off to France to spend time in Lourdes and the Pyrenees.
-- As soon as I'm out of Dénia, the intensity of the sexual arousal drops off and then stops when I'm in Lourdes.
+- As soon as I'm out of Dénia, the intensity of the sexual arousal drops off, and then stops completely when I'm in Lourdes.
+- I am, however, still extremely high and I know this because my head was swimming and spinning with constant thoughts about the trumpet teacher.
-- However, intermittently, I find myself aroused in Cauterets, usually after having my coffee in the morning.
+- Intermittently, I find myself aroused in Cauterets after having my coffee in the morning on a Monday.
+- It's not clear why that would happen.
+- Sandra often visited on a Sunday evening and always used the toilet.
+- I noticed suspicious people around the whole time I was in Cauterets and given accessing hotel rooms is no challenge for these people it's likely they were coming into my room.
+- Did whoever was tasked with adding the sexual-arousal drugs to my food or water do a bad job so it only worked on a Monday morning, for some reason?
+- Did they add it to one bottle of water, which was finished by lunchtime on a Monday maybe?
+- It's bound to be something like that.

 ## The landlady changes the bank account that receives the rent again